Pinterest has been instrumental in growing my blog traffic and followers across my social media accounts.

 And finally, I have to give a big shout-out to the Tailwind App

-As you can see from above, when you take all your content and turn it into Pins, it is quite easy to produce 25 Pins a day.
+As you can see above, when you take all your content and turn it into Pins, it is quite easy to produce 25 Pins a day.

 But still, how am I posting 25 a day?
 Am I sitting at my computer and uploading every single pin?
 No!